3DLIRIOUS/MeshLabXML/README.md

 ## Installation

-MLX can be installed via PyPI and pip:
+MLX can be installed via [PyPI](https://pypi.python.org/pypi/MeshLabXML) and pip:

-    pip --install meshlabxml
+    pip install meshlabxml

-The released PyPI version may lag begind this git repository somewhat, so install from git if you want the latest and greatest.
+The released PyPI version may lag behind this git repository somewhat, so install from git if you want the latest and greatest.
 MLX may also be installed and run in other Python environments, such as [Blender](https://www.blender.org/).
-Note that Blender does not come with pip by by default, however it can be easily installed using [get-pip](https://bootstrap.pypa.io/get-pip.py).
+Note that Blender does not come with pip by default, however it can be easily installed using [get-pip](https://bootstrap.pypa.io/get-pip.py).

 ##  Platforms & Versions